btn0s/strella/docs/PRD.md

 ## Variable System

-Variables in Strella are declared explicitly, and are always visible in the component’s variable panel.
+Variables in Strella are declared explicitly, and are always visible in the component's variable panel.
 They can be created via:

 - The "+" button in the variable sidebar
 - A shortcut in the graph view (drag from a port → "store as variable")